(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 For better understanding:

-If you are 100% (whole foods) plant-based, then you are a vegan in the parlance.
+If you are 100% (whole foods) plant-based, then you are eating a vegan diet in the parlance.
+But you are not yet automatically a vegan in other areas of life.

 We consciously don’t write about veganism in this blog post.